-- analysis of the items on the agenda to be dealt with and the recommended voting behaviour are circulated in good time before the general meeting. - 4.
-As soon as the draft certificate of deposit has been received from the custodian, it is recommended to forward this draft to the person who will actually be attending the general meeting, so that he knows in good time on whose behalf he is going to vote (in addition) and approximately how many votes he will be representing. - 5.
+- 4. As soon as the draft certificate of deposit has been received from the custodian, it is recommended to forward this draft to the person who will actually be attending the general meeting, so that he knows in good time on whose behalf he is going to vote (in addition) and approximately how many votes he will be representing. - 5.
 The final certificate of deposit should be sent to the person receiving the proxy (preferably by fax or e-mail).
 This is done by either the custodian or by hand by the member (if his signature is required on the proxy, for example).
 The person attending the general meeting in question should take this certificate of deposit to the meeting with him, as proof that he is also voting on behalf of that other party. - 6.
 As soon as the granter of the proxy has studied the draft analysis of the items on the agenda and the recommended voting behaviour and has decided whether or not to follow the advice, the proxy holder must be informed accordingly.
-It is possible for the proxy holder to vote differently on different proxies at the general meeting. - 7.
+It is possible for the proxy holder to vote differently on different proxies at the general meeting with respect to a specific voting item. - 7.
 It is advisable for the granter of the proxy to make contact with the company in question one or two days before the shareholders' meeting, in order to ensure that the company has received the same information and that the completed forms meet the stipulated requirements. - 8.
 It is advisable for the person who is physically attending the shareholders' meeting to be present at least one hour before the meeting starts, so that he is sure of having sufficient time to complete the verification procedures.
 The person should have valid proof of identity with him.
 It has proved useful to keep the names and (mobile) telephone numbers of the custodian(s) involved, the company secretary and the investors represented ready to hand.